probohka/Surfalytics/00_prerequisites/01_just_enough_cli/readme.md

 ## Basic Commands

+### 'code .'
+Run the new envorinment in VS for current folder

 ### cat

 The `cat` program is one of the easiest in Unix to understand; it simply outputs the contents of one or more files or another source of input.